Table of contents:

 Food Allergy and Food Intolerance are two different things that your dog might be experiencing.
 If your dog is having a food allergy, the immune system of your dog has a misconception that the food taken by the dog is harmful to it.
 The immune system of your dog will then produce some defensive antibodies that will help to fight the harmful component that has been invading the dog’s body in the form of its food.

 On the other hand, Food Intolerance is more of a digestive problem than just an immune response.
-If your dog is having trouble with the digestion of a specific ingredient in their food.
+If your dog is having trouble with the digestion of a specific ingredient in its food.
 This can be similar to something such as lactose intolerance, but the intolerance can be different in different dogs.
 The components that a dog can’t break down might cause problems leading to making the dog sick because of indigestion.

 Food intolerance creates digestive stress which includes gas, bloating, nausea, vomiting, and diarrhea.
 Whereas, a food allergy might cause skin rashes, hives, itching, paw biting, obsessive licking, etc., which are mostly related to skin problems.